ooisin/bronte_weather/README.md

 # bronte_weather
-Whats the weather in Bronte today?
+## Whats the weather in Bronte today?
+Quick and rough python script which fetches current weather data for Bronte NSW, using  OpenWeatherMap API and presents temp range as basic html